 Man and Boy, Bronze monument at Kings Quay, Brixham, United Kingdom

-The life-size bronze sculpture features two fishermen standing behind a large ship wheel on a granite base at the harbor entrance.
+Man and Boy is a life-size bronze sculpture depicting two fishermen standing behind a large ship's wheel positioned on a granite base at the harbor entrance.
+The figures were modeled after local residents and show realistic details of fishing work clothes and posture.

-The bronze figures were modeled after local residents, including Peter Stride, connecting the artwork directly to the Brixham fishing community.
+The bronze figures were modeled after real people from the community, including Peter Stride, giving the artwork a direct connection to the fishing community.
+This makes the sculpture a portrait of the people who have shaped this place across generations.

 Prince Of Orange Monument